 The Association has been an inspiration to other lake associations.
 It is not without the countless hours dedicated by Directors over the years that the FCLA has been so successful.
 It is not without the support of the membership that the organization has accomplished its goals.

 Members’ annual dues and donations are the only source of revenue for FCLA.
-Our $15,000.00 yearly budget covers the expense of septic testing, lake water tests, supplies to conduct these tests, newsletter, web site, and clerical costs.
+Our budget covers, lake water tests, supplies to conduct these tests, newsletter, website, and clerical costs.
 The FCLA recognizes a Town of Webb High School student who exhibits keen interest in preserving the environment with a scholarship.
 The membership is over 700 strong, but the goal is to include as members all people who benefit from pure waters.

 To become a member and/or make a donation, fill out our application below, and mail it with your check payable to FCLA, PO Box 564, Old Forge, NY 13420.
 All monies are tax deductible.
 You will need Adobe Acrobat to view application.